ericfortis/final-cut-pro-scene-detect/README.md

 In Davinci Resolve Studio, the paid version, you can run scene detection and export to Final Cut Pro.

 #### Different Approach
-Instead of cutting the timeline, there are many tools that spit the video into small videos.
+Instead of cutting the timeline, there are many tools for splitting the video into small videos.

 <details>
 <summary><b>Kdenlive</b> (for programmers)</summary>